plone/training/deployment/maintenance.rst

 That virtualenv has its own installation of Ansible.
 That's good, because it protects your playbook against unexpected changes in the global environment -- such as Ansible being updated by the OS update mechanisms.

-You may need or wish to update the installation of Ansible in your Virtualenv.
+You may need or wish to update the installation of Ansible in your virtualenv.
 If so, make sure you use the copy of :program:`pip` in your virtualenv.
 Then, test running your playbook with your new Ansible.